Sorry, you need to enable JavaScript to visit this website.

 Children’s Welfare and the Children’s Phone

-Furthermore, Children’s Welfare support children and young people who experience bullying, neglect or conflicts during and after divorce.
-Children’s Welfare offer free and third-party assistance to children.
+Furthermore, Children’s Welfare supports children and young people who experience bullying, neglect or conflicts during and after divorce.
+Children’s Welfares offers free and third-party assistance to children.

-In the 2020 agreement of allocation of funds in the reserve for measures within the social, health, and employment sector (SSA-reserven), Children’s Welfare (Børns Vilkår) received funding for two projects:
+In the 2020 agreement of allocation of funds in the reserve for measures within the social, health, and employment sectors (SSA-reserven), Children’s Welfare (Børns Vilkår) received funding for two projects:

 • Support to children and young people in complaint cases: The organisation Children’s Welfare (Børns Vilkår) has been granted funding for their support of children and young people who have experienced municipal malpractice.
-The organisation received a total of DKK 2.4 million for the period of 2021-2024, and will receive DKK 0.6 million on an annual basis after 2024.
+The organisation received a total of DKK 2.4 million for the period of 2021-2024.
+Additionally, Children’s Welfare will receive DKK 0.6 million in the period of 2023-2026 and DKK 0.3 million in 2027 to continue providing counselling services and reduce the processing time.

 • Knowledge centre in children’s involvement and socially marginalised children’s lives: There is a lack of knowledge on how children are involved in decisions regarding their own lives, and there is a need for an overview of the knowledge on placed children, marginalised young people and their families.
-The centre has been established as a cooperation between VIVE – The Danish Center for Social Science Research – and the National Board of Social Services.
+The centre has been established as a cooperation between VIVE – The Danish Center for Social Science Research – and the Danish Authority of Social Services and Housing.
 Children’s Welfare (Børns Vilkår) will be involved in the cooperation.
 A total of DKK 39.7 million has been allocated to the project for the period of 2021-2024.

 The Children’s Portal

-The Children’s Portal (Børneportalen).
-The Children’s Portal is a website run by the National Council for Children under the auspices of the Ministry of Social Affairs.
-The website targets children and young people in the 10-15-years old age group.
+The Children’s Portal (Børneportalen): The Children’s Portal is a website run by the National Council for Children under the auspices of the Ministry of Social Affairs, Housing and Senior Citizens.
+The website targets children and young people in the 10-15 age group.
 The website provides information on children’s rights and how to get support/help.

 The National Council for Children

-The National Council for Children (Børnerådet) is a state institution under the auspices of the Ministry of Social Affairs.
+The National Council for Children (Børnerådet) is a state institution under the auspices of the Ministry of Social Affairs, Housing and Senior Citizens.
 The National Council for Children works to safeguard the rights of children and young people in Denmark.
 The council focuses on providing information on the conditions for children in Danish society.
 The council offers advice and consultancy to authorities on issues concerning children’s conditions and takes children’s views on board in its work.
 The National Council for Children assesses the conditions under which children in Denmark live in relation to the UN Convention on the Rights of the Child.

 The Ombudsman’s Children’s Section